matus42/Niche-Art-Toys/TESTING.md

 2. Execute `pip install --upgrade setuptools` in the terminal.
 3. Successfully re-run the migration command.

-### Bug 4: Site Crash When Deleting Product from Shopping Basket
+### Bug 4: Site Crash When Refreshing Shopping Bag After Product Deletion

 **Symptoms:**
-- The site crashes when a user attempts to proceed to checkout after a product in their shopping basket has been deleted from the database.
+- The site crashes when a user refreshes the shopping bag after a product has been deleted from the database.
+This issue mirrors similar behavior observed in Boutique Ado.
-  (same bug can be found in Boutique Ado)

 **Cause:**
-- The system tries to access details of a deleted product stored in the user's session data during the checkout process, leading to a failure because the product no longer exists in the database.
+- The system attempts to access details of a deleted product stored in the user's session data during the shopping bag refresh, leading to a failure because the product no longer exists in the database.

 **Resolution:**
-- Implement session data cleanup and validation checks before checkout to ensure all products in the basket still exist in the database.
+- Implement session data cleanup and validation checks during the shopping bag refresh to ensure all products in the basket still exist in the database.

 **Steps to Resolve:**
-1. **Clear Session on Deletion:** Immediately clear any session data related to the shopping basket that references the deleted product.
+1. **Clear Session on Deletion:** Immediately clear any session data related to the shopping bag that references the deleted product.
-2. **Validation Before Checkout:** Introduce a validation step at the beginning of the checkout process to confirm the existence of all items in the basket within the database.
-Remove any items that have been deleted from the database before proceeding.
+2. **Validation During Shopping Bag Refresh:** Introduce a validation step when the shopping bag is refreshed to confirm the existence of all items in the basket within the database.
+Remove any items that have been deleted from the database before allowing the user to see the updated bag.
-3. **Improved User Feedback:** Provide feedback to users when items are removed from their basket during the checkout process to inform them of changes due to product unavailability.
+3. **Improved User Feedback:** Provide feedback to users when items are removed from their basket during the refresh of the shopping bag to inform them of changes due to product unavailability.

 **Implementation Example:**